 Extension professionals must frequently choose what activities they pursue and what needs they address.
 The use of multiple creative outputs allows agents to reach more people in different audiences and achieve a greater return on time invested.
 Extension professionals spend a substantial amount of time researching specific topics in their fields and translating research-based information into a number of creative outlets.
 This research may be translated for clients through consulting emails, telephone calls, site visits, lectures, PowerPoint presentations, websites, newsletter articles, and many other outlets.
 The following is a list of some of the many outlets that may be considered.

-Repackaging is a great strategy for any agent with a heavy workload and multiple or segmented audiences.
+Repackaging is a great strategy for any agent with a heavy workload and multiple audiences or audience segments.
 The following scenario illustrates this strategy applied to the workload of an Extension professional working in horticulture.

 With a little more effort, this diagnosis and report could be repackaged in many ways.
-For example, the agent could rewrite the report for a general audience and post it on on the county website.
+For example, the agent could rewrite the report for a general audience and post it on the county website.
+Photos and key pieces of corresponding information (e.g., what to do if this pest is identified or suspected) could be shared through social media to educate other local landscape professionals.
 Photos of the problem with a brief identification and solution could be used as part of a disorder-identification tool, either online or in print, or both.
 The report could be reworked into newsletter and newspaper articles for professional and homeowner audiences.
-It could also be reworked into a county fact sheet for clients with the same pest problem.
+It could also be modified into a county fact sheet for clients with the same pest problem.
 The situation (photos of symptoms and signs) could be presented as part of an identification activity during a workshop for professionals or master gardeners.

-While printed educational materials are still highly relevant in education, Extension is no longer dependent on print-only forms of communication and now relies more heavily on electronic communication (Franzen-Castle, Henneman, & Ostdiek, 2013).
+While printed educational materials are still highly relevant in education, Extension is no longer dependent on print-only forms of communication and now relies more heavily on electronic communication (Franzen-Castle et al., 2013).
 Technology-based channels should be considered as a means for increased efficiency as well as ways to reach new audiences (Diem et al., 2011).
 The use of both electronic and print communications, and even multiple digital channels for reaching clients, can expand an agent's reach exponentially.
-Figure 1 illustrates the potential outlets and reach of a single email, repackaged.
+Figure 1 illustrates the potential outlets and reach of a single educational email, repackaged.
 This email to a single client is rewritten to serve the needs of many audiences.
-The topic could include any subject an agent teaches, ranging from advice on how to manage a residential lawn during times of drought stress, to identifying a specific pest problem, to making recommendations about the best course of establishing credibility as a green industry professional.
+The topic could include any subject on which an Extension professional focuses.

 Best Management Practices for Repackaging Extension Materials